How to choose outdoor furniture - 8 things to consider before buying garden furniture, according to experts

 ‘The size of your garden will be the biggest limitation on what furniture set you choose,’ says Simon from Oxley’s.
 ‘You will need to marry the amount of space you have available and how you need it to work for you.
 As a rule, try not to fill more than two-thirds of your patio area with furniture, as this can look cluttered.’

-Be careful not to over or underwhelm a patio area.
+And while the perfect outdoor furniture can make a patio look expensive, be careful not to over or underwhelm a patio area.
 'You may want to keep a clear area for other accessories such as planters and lanterns,’ advises Bramblecrest’s Tim.
 ‘You may also want to allow space for a storage box for cushions and covers when not in use.’

 Remember that less is more.
 You need space for everyone to be able to be comfortable, but also leave space so that guests can walk around with ease.
 Corner and L-shaped sofas are a good way of making good use of available space, for example.

-5. Think about weight
+6. Think about maintenance

-A lot of outdoor furniture is designed to be left outside year round, so check with your supplier whether your choice needs to be moved elsewhere for the winter months.
 ‘During periods of non-use, we suggest that furniture is covered to protect from garden debris and to keep the furniture clean,’ advises Tim from Bramblecrest.
 ‘We also recommend that cushions are removed to a dry garage, outbuilding or loft space.
 If that’s not possible, cover your furniture with the cushions on but check weekly to prevent a build-up of condensation.’

 7. Keep your heating in mind